NASA-AMMOS/slim/documentation/starter-kits/ISSUE_TEMPLATES/github/feature_request.md

 > Have you checked for duplicate issue tickets?

-- [ ] Yes - I've already checked
+- Ex.
+Yes - I've already checked
-- [ ] No - I haven't checked
+- Ex.
+No - I haven't checked

 **Alternatives considered**

 > Have you considered alternative solutions to your feature request?

-- [ ] Yes - and alternatives don't suffice
+- Ex.
+Yes - and alternatives don't suffice
-- [ ] No - I haven't considered
+- Ex.
+No - I haven't considered

 **Related problems**